"Keep waiting

 all these things occur.'"
 (W08, 2/15, p 23-25)

-This explanation was a return to what had already been discredited.
+This explanation was a return to the one offered in 1927, which had already been discredited.

 The April 15, 2010 Watchtower adds the following "increased light":